 If you’re the kind of person that imagined a beautiful home, surrounded by great people, buoyed by a really healthy income, then direct sales might be the right career path for you.

-What is Direct Sales?
+What is Door To Door Sales?

 There are lots of different ways that people sell stuff.
 Some people cold call.
 Others use referral marketing or networking.
 While both of these types of selling – and others – can be really effective (it depends on the product and industry), direct selling can be a really powerful channel for growing business…and your personal income.